cauleyjh/BA-SA-ST301/README.md

 `statecode eq 0 and name ne null and actualvalue ne null and budgetamount ne null and new_currentsituationsentimentscore ne null and new_proposedsolutionsentimentscore ne null and new_notesaveragesentimentanalysisscore ne null and new_customerneedsentimentscore ne null and opportunityratingcode ne null`

 * Add a new step and select Foreach from Control Built-In section.
 Select value from dynamic content popup for the output from previous step field in foreach action.
+* Go to settings for this newly added foreach step, and switch On the Concurrency Control and set Degree of Parallelism to 1.
 * Add a new step and select HTTP Request from actions.
 * In url, add the API URL for your ML Web Service - Request Response API.
 * Add following 3 headers as per the key:value pairs mentioned below: